craftercms/docs/source/by-role/developer/composable/extensions/blueprints.rst

 |

-When you create a project using the blueprint we fixed above, ``Another Sample Site`` for our example, the project will now have the default image we added to the blueprint:
+When you create a project using the blueprint we fixed above, ``Ed`` for our example, the project will now have the default image we added to the blueprint:

 .. image:: /_static/images/developer/plugins/screenshot-default-set.webp
    :alt: Plugin Descriptor - Project created using a blueprint with a default image in ".crafter/screenshots`` folder
-   :width: 60%
+   :width: 70%
    :align: center

 |